NishB369/FSD/Tracker/October-2025/Oct-19-2025/readme.md

 ### Learnings

-1. Section 20: Introduction to Databases
+1. Section 21: Building a complete Backend
    1. 95.
 Why this new section is here on Backend
    2. 96.
 Building a fresh Backend project
    3. 97.
 Importance of Project requirement document